WaylonWalker/waylonwalkerv2/src/pages/blog/cmd-exe-tips.md

 twitter_cover: "/static/2020-01-26 16-43-59_Start.png"

 ---
 I spend a lot of my time at the terminal for my daily work, mostly in Linux or wsl.
-One big reason for using wsl or cmd.exe is the ease of walking through history that fzf provides.
-This week we had a windows bug in a cli and I was stuck in cmd.exe 😭
+One big reason for using wsl over cmd.exe is the ease of walking through history that fzf provides.
+This week we had a windows bug in a cli and I was stuck in vanilla cmd.exe 😭

 ## > Cmder